 - Eye movement.
 We would need to swivel our heads constantly to make the most of our newfound powers.

-If we had that vision, it might not change how we handle routine tasks like reading or working on a computer.
+If we had a more perfect eye sight, it might not change how we handle routine tasks like reading or working on a computer.
 But we would have exceptional abilities in terms of distance work.
 Driving, flying an airplane, or doing similar tasks that involve seeing things far away could get a lot easier.

 It’s important to note that 20/20 vision is impressive.
 Experts say that the low-vision label is not applied unless people have a visual acuity of 20/70, especially if that can’t be corrected with glasses, contacts, or surgery.
 You do not need eagle eyes to see well.

 But it can be interesting to think about what life might be like if we could see things others need more time to perceive.

 Can Surgery Help?

 While doctors can use glasses and contacts to amend vision, those solutions are not typically used to give you better-than-average vision.
 (If you need to see things sharply at a remove, you could use binoculars or some other magnification device.)
 But surgical techniques can result in better-than-average vision.

 Overcorrection means that the targeted correction is missed, and this can be done intentionally or unintentionally.
 Overcorrection is a relatively common side effect of LASIK, Harvard University says.
 Sometimes, the overcorrection stabilizes after a few months.